 The quantity of water required in the houses for drinking, bathing, cooking, toilet flushing, gardening, individual air-condition, etc is called domestic demand.

 For designing purpose in developing countries, we use the data as follow:

-By public tap / No private connection – 45 lpcd( litre per capita per day)
+By public tap / No private connection – 45 lpcd( liters per capita per day)

-For partially plumbed house – 65 lpcd(litre per capita per day)
+For partially plumbed house – 65 lpcd(liters per capita per day)

-For fully plumbed houses – 110 lpcd(litre per capita per day)
+For fully plumbed houses – 110 lpcd(liters per capita per day)

-In developed countries like USA, UK, Australia, etc; houses are fully plumbed and about 300 litres per capita per day is usually taken.
+In developed countries like the USA, UK, Australia, etc; houses are fully plumbed and about 300 liters per capita per day is usually taken.